sussmanbu/ma415-final-project/README.md

 Here are the steps you'll need to take today.

 0. Your team will share a Github repository for the final project.
 Accept this assignment and make sure to pick your team.
 The first person who accepts will have to create a new team.
-Use the teamname you gave in Slack.
 Also, make sure to accept the invitation to the sussmanbu organization on Github.
 1. Choose a team leader.
 They will be in charge of the _Netlify_ account which is used to host the web site.

 ## Steps for your team leader